leoneloliver/make-fashionAPP/README.md

 # make-fashionAPP

-Make Fashion is a prototype application for a clothes sales platform created using "create-react-app".
+Make Fashion is a prototype application for a clothing sales platform created using "create-react-app".

 [Demo here](https://makefashion.netlify.com/)